The 5 Best Middle School Business Education Lesson Plans

 That also makes Skinner’s resources a great way to supplement an existing curriculum with interesting, specific topics.

 So if you’re talking about the lifespan of a business, you can start with students making their own lesson plan.

 Then, you can talk about how companies grow, even internationally.

 You can wrap all of that up with a discussion of how smaller companies and bigger companies are different in just about every way, from how they operate to the laws that apply to them.

 With Skinner’s resources on your side, you can do all of this, and your students will learn more for it!

 Still, Skinner is just one teacher.
 Up to this point, we’ve only looked at individual teachers and smaller organizations that publish business education resources.

-So what do you do if you want a business education lesson plan from a well-known and established company?
+So what do you do if you want business education lesson plans from a well-known and established company?